selganor74/DDDTools.ts/README.md

 ## Change log

+### 0.0.16 2016 06 16

+* Added repositoryId property to BaseRepository* and RepositoryEvents.
+This allows to "discern" events by destination.

 ### 0.0.15 2016 06 16

 * saveImplementation methods in BaseRepository and BaseRepositoryAsync now receive a SaveActionEnum parameter to tell wheter the item must be created or updated.